Gori-LV/HENCE-X/README.md

 ## Examples
 Run `*.ipynb` files in Jupyter Notebook or Jupyter Lab.
-We provide examples of using HENCE-X to explain individual target instance and printing out the semantic meanings of the output explanation in DBLP, IMDB and MUTAG dataset, respectively.
+We provide examples on how to use HENCE-X to explain individual instances, and show the semantic meanings of output explanation in DBLP, IMDB and MUTAG dataset, respectively.